Xqhare/neith/README.md

 This table can be queried just like any other table.
 You can change the contents too, if you wish.
 Although that really isn't recommended.

-Saving of this data can create unwanted overhead of ram and cpu usage, so this fearure can be turned off.
+As saving of this data can create unwanted ram and cpu overhead, the fearure is, by default, turned off.